briancappello/flask-unchained/docs/tutorial/security.rst

 Authentication and Authorization
 --------------------------------

 Flask Unchained currently has one officially supported bundle for securing your app.
-It's a heavily modified fork of the `Flask Security <https://pythonhosted.org/Flask-Security/>`_ project, and includes support for session and token authentication.
-Adding support for JWT and OAuth authentication are both on the roadmap, but are currently not yet implemented.
+It's a heavily refactored fork of the `Flask Security <https://pythonhosted.org/Flask-Security/>`_ project, and includes support for session and token authentication.
+(All of the core security logic remains unchanged.)
+Adding support for JWT token authentication and OAuth 2.0 authorization are both on the roadmap, but are currently not yet implemented.

 Install Flask Security Bundle
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^